algolia/color-extractor/README.md

 - `'ratio'` keeps the biggest clusters until their total number of pixels exceeds a certain percentage of all clustered pixels.

-While the outcome off `all` is quite obvious, the use of `largest` versus `ratio` is trickier. `largest` will yield very few colors, meaning the chance of attributing a tag not really relevant is greatly diminished.
+While the outcome of `all` is quite obvious, the use of `largest` versus `ratio` is trickier. `largest` will yield very few colors, meaning the chance of assigning a tag not really relevant is greatly diminished.
 On the other hand objects with two colors in equal quantity will see one of them discarded.
 It's up to you to decide which one behaves the best with your catalog.